datocms/old-website/src/docs/content-delivery-api/querying.md

 ### Query multiple records

-The API contains automatically generated queries to fetch all records of a certain model.
+The API contains automatically generated queries to fetch records of a certain model.
 For example, for the `artist` model the top-level query `allArtists` will be generated.
+By default the query will return 20 records, you can change the limit by adding the `first` parameter.
+If the number of your records exceeds the maximum number of records we return, you will need to iterate.
+Read more in the [ordering section](/docs/graphql/ordering/)

 A few examples for query names: